JemmaHarriganQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was the dynamic use of colour in light and how easy it is to change it to something that you like.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a colour-changing light or a pool light.

 ### Experiment name ###

-(Replace this with the experiment name)
+Day sensor

 #### Photo of completed project ####
 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.